keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 {: .image-popup}
 ![Flow 2](/templates/ua-and-ga4-comparison/required-configurations2.png)

-1. **Data extractions** – First, you will authorize the Universal Analytics data source (extractor) and at least one of the following two sources: GA4 API and/or GA4 from the Big Query database.
+1. **Data extractions** – First, you will authorize the Universal Analytics data source (extractor) and at least one of the following two sources: GA4 API and/or GA4 from the BigQuery database.
 They will provide all available data.
-For more details, see the section [Data Sources](/templates/ua-and-ga4-comparison/#authorizing-data-sources) below.
+For more details, see the [Data Sources](/templates/ua-and-ga4-comparison/#authorizing-data-sources) section below.

-2. **Snowflake SQL** – Then the data will be prepared so it can be sent to the data app.
+2. **Snowflake SQL** – Then, the data will be prepared so that it can be sent to the data app.

-3. **Data app deployment** – The data app will download data from Universal Analytics and one or two additional data sources, and it will integrate it.
+3. **Data app deployment** – The data app will download data from Universal Analytics and one or two additional sources, integrating them thereafter.

-Once you authorize the Universal Analytics data source and at least one GA4 data source, click **Configure** in the data app.
-Then tick the checkbox
+Once you have authorized the Universal Analytics data source and at least one GA4 data source, click **Configure** in the data app.
+Then, tick the checkbox
-**Let’s do it** to run the app.
+**Let’s Do It** to run the app.

 {: .image-popup}
 ![Configure Data App](/templates/ua-and-ga4-comparison/save-config.png)